 While boiling cauliflower makes it bland and boring, roasting it in the oven deepens its flavour and caramelizes its natural sugars making it moorishly nutty and golden.

-A great low carb salad that is suitable for paleo, keto, vegan, vegetarian and gluten-free eaters.
+A great low-carb salad that is suitable for paleo, keto, vegan, vegetarian and gluten-free eaters.

-Heat oven to 220°C 425°F, line a baking tray.
+Heat your oven to 220°C / 425°F, and line a baking tray.

 Cut off the surrounding leaves from your cauliflower, then cut off individual florets from the central stem and cut again if necessary.
 You should end up with florets of comparable size so that they all cook at the same pace.
-Place in a colander and wash under cold running water.

-Toss your cauliflower with the oil and spices and arrange on your baking tray, making sure that your florets are evenly spaced and not touching.
+Toss your cauliflower with the oil and spices and arrange it on your baking tray, making sure that your florets are evenly spaced and not touching.
 Place in the middle section of your oven.

 Roast until tender and golden brown, approximately 20 minutes.
 Check and turn your cauliflower halfway through the cooking process so that it is browned evenly all over.
 Allow your cauliflower to cool for 10 minutes.